[Updated on September 14, 2021, after the August inflation release. All IRA-related numbers are final.]

 Highly Compensated Employee Threshold

-If your employer limits your contribution because you are a Highly Compensated Employee (HCE), the minimum compensation will go up by $5,000 from $120,000 in 2018 to $125,000 in 2019.
+If your employer limits your contribution because you are a Highly Compensated Employee (HCE), the minimum compensation will go up from $130,000 in 2021 to $135,000 in 2022.

 SIMPLE 401k and SIMPLE IRA Contribution Limit

 SIMPLE 401k and SIMPLE IRA plans have a lower limit than standard 401k plans.
 The contribution limit for SIMPLE 401k and SIMPLE IRA plans will go up from $13,500 in 2021 to $14,000 in 2022.